RobHolme/HL7-Listener/README.md

  e.g.  `HL7Listener -Port 5000 -FilePath c:\test -Encoding Latin1`

 __-TLS \<certificate-path\>|\<certificate-thumbprint\>__: Require clients to connect using TLS. \<certificate-path\> should refer to a file containing a PFX (PKS12) certificate.
 User will be prompted for the certificate password (enter if no password).
 If a certificate thumbprint is provided instead, the Windows certificate store will be searched for a matching certificate instead.
-The certificate thumbprint option is only supported on Windows platforms, Linux platforms limited to providing a cerificate file only.
+The certificate thumbprint option is only supported on Windows platforms, Linux platforms limited to providing a certificate file only.
 Note: The TLS encryption will only apply to connections from remote clients, it will not apply to -PassThru connections.

 The file naming convention of the saved files includes the date time stamp, and random 6 digit sequence number, and the message trigger. e.g. `201505301529_028615_ADT^A01.hl7`.
 If multiple messages are received from the same TCP session, the sequence number will increment for each message.
-If the TCP connection is closed  and reopened for each message sent, each file name will have a non sequential (random) sequence number.
+If the TCP connection is closed and reopened for each message sent, each file name will have a non-sequential (random) sequence number.